gabrielboliveira/tracking-correios/README.md

 # tracking-correios

 Módulo para consulta do rastreio de pacotes do Correios.
-Consulta diretamento a API do Correios (SRO).
+Acessa diretamento a API do Correios (SRO).

 ## Instalação